 Rule 502.
 Regulatory Reporting

-Reporting Creation Data .
+Reporting Required Swap Creation Data .

-Seed SEF will report all required swap creation data for each swap executed on or pursuant to the rules of the SEF, as soon as technologically practicable after execution of the swap, including all confirmation data and all PET data for the swap as defined in CFTC Regulation 45.1.
-Seed SEF will report all data fields pursuant to Part 45 Appendix 1 of the CFTC Regulations to the SDR as soon as technologically practicable after execution of the swap transaction.
+Seed SEF will report all Required Swap Creation Data for each swap executed on or pursuant to the rules of the SEF, as soon as technologically practicable after execution of the swap.

-CFTC Regulation Part 45, which sets forth the rules regarding regulatory reporting, requires Creation Data for every Transaction executed on or pursuant to the Rules of the SEF to be reported as soon as technologically practicable to a Swap Data Repository after Execution.
-Creation Data includes all Primary Economic Terms Data and Confirmation Data.

-The responsibilities for regulatory reporting pursuant to CFTC Regulation 45.3, or any successor regulation thereto, will vary depending on whether or not the Transaction is executed on or subject to the rules of Seed SEF

-A Participant or Participant's Counterparty must transmit all data required to be reported under CFTC Regulation Part 45 for any Block Trades to Seed as soon as technologically practicable after Execution.

-If both Counterparties are Swap Dealers, or both Counterparties are Major Swap Participants, or both Counterparties are neither Swap Dealers nor Major Swap Participants that are financial entities as defined in CEA section 2(h)(7)(C), or both Counterparties are neither Swap Dealers nor Major Swap Participants and neither Counterparty is a financial entity as defined in CEA section 2(h)(7)(C), then the seller of an option or the Counterparty that is paying floating if a Fixed/Floating swap is the Reporting Counterparty.

 For Transactions executed on the CLOB or subject to the rules of Seed SEF, including Block Trades, Seed SEF will report the Primary Economic Terms Data and Confirmation Data to a Swap Data Repository.
 Seed SEF may enter into contractual relationships with third party service providers to transmit the Primary Economic Terms Data and Confirmation Data to such Swap Data Repository.

+A Participant or Participant's Counterparty must transmit all data required to be reported under CFTC Regulation Part 45 for any Block Trades to Seed as soon as technologically practicable after Execution.

-Participant must provide Seed SEF with all required information to enable Seed SEF to report all Creation Data including but not limited to:
+Participant must provide Seed SEF with all required information to enable Seed SEF to report all Required Swap Creation Data including but not limited to:

-The LEI of the Participant placing the order, if available, or the account number of the Participant if the Participant is a natural person;
+The LEI of the Participant placing the order, if available, or the Trading Account number of the Participant if the Participant is a natural person;

 A yes/no indication of whether the Participant is a Swap Dealer with respect to the product for which the order is placed;

 A yes/no indication of whether the Participant is a Major Swap Participant with respect to the product for which the order is placed;

 A yes/no indication of whether the Participant is a financial entity as defined in CEA section (2)(h)(7)(C); and

 A yes/no indication of whether the Participant is a U.S. person.

+Seed SEF shall determine the Reporting Counterparty as per CFTC Regulation 45.8.

+If both Counterparties are Swap Dealers, or both Counterparties are Major Swap Participants, or both Counterparties are neither Swap Dealers nor Major Swap Participants that are financial entities as defined in CEA section 2(h)(7)(C), or both Counterparties are neither Swap Dealers nor Major Swap Participants and neither Counterparty is a financial entity as defined in CEA section 2(h)(7)(C), then the seller of an option or the Counterparty that is paying floating if a Fixed/Floating swap is the Reporting Counterparty.

-Seed SEF shall use the information obtained pursuant to Rule 502(a)(vii) to identify the Counterparty that is the Reporting Counterparty wherever possible.
-If Seed SEF cannot identify the Reporting Counterparty from the information available to it or cannot identify the seller in accordance with Rule 502(a)(v) Seed SEF shall:
+If Seed SEF cannot identify the Reporting Counterparty from the information available, Seed SEF shall:

-Notify each Counterparty, as soon as technologically practicable after execution of the swap, that the Reporting Counterparty cannot be identified, and, if applicable, that neither Counterparty is a U.S. person; and
+Notify each Counterparty, as soon as technologically practicable after execution of the swap, that the Reporting Counterparty cannot be identified; and

-Transmit to each Counterparty the LEI (or unique Participant identifier provided by Seed SEF) of the other Counterparty.
+Transmit to each Counterparty the LEI (or unique Participant identifier provided by Seed SEF) of the other Counterparty for them to determine, and inform Seed SEF upon determination, which should be the Reporting Counterparty, if any.